thomaswmorris/avemaria/README.md

                          do_cmb=True,
                          do_noise=True)
 ```
 This produces a dictionary called "data" which is indexed by the keys "atmosphere", "cmb" and "noise".
+In each entry is an array where the first dimension corresponds to detector index, and the second dimension to the time sample index.

 Below: a theoretical array of 30,000 detectors (each with a resolution of 2 arcminutes) observes a simulated map of the cosmic microwave background through 16 simulated layers of atmospheric emission, at an elevation of 45 degrees and employing a constant-elevation scan of 2 degrees of azimuth per second.